RD Honde is an avid landscape photographer & travel writer who resides in the South of France.

 Exceptional Image Resolution

 Can you handle a 45.7-megapixel full-frame sensor?
 If you’re looking for consistent image quality, then look no more.
-For the past few years, the D850 has remained one of the highest image sensors on the market to date.
-Whether using the lowest ISO to capture fine details or increasing your range while tampering down on noise, the camera allots for supreme balance.
-If you’re a landscape, street, or portraiture photographer, this model is perfect for its use in these specialty fields given its high resolution sensor as shown in the personal images provided below.
+Since its introduction to consumers, the D850 has remained one of the highest image sensors on the market to date.
+The camera allots for supreme balance, whether using the lowest ISO to capture fine details or increasing your range while tampering down on noise.
+If you’re a landscape, street, or portraiture photographer, this model is perfect for its use in these specialty fields given its high resolution sensor as shown in the personal images below.

 Examples of D850's Image Resolution Raw to Jpeg Conversion